HOME-BASED LEARNING 2022-23

 - Students utilize an age-appropriate computer-based learning program that uses a combination of animations, video-led direct instruction, relevant websites, and activities to support the curriculum;

 - Modifications and accommodations will be made for English learners, students in foster care or other high-needs groups;

 - Students are provided with a Chromebook and an Internet connection, if needed;

 - Students in grades' 3-12 with specialized academic needs use Odysseyware;

-- Students in the district's moderate to severe program utilize our alternative curricum, News‑2‑You (N2Y);
+- Students in the district's moderate to severe program utilize our alternative curriculum, News‑2‑You (N2Y);

 - A parent or guardian is responsible for student progress;

-- Parent is responsible for ensuring student engages in learning platform for designated time per day;
+- Parent is responsible for ensuring students engage in learning platform for a designated time per day;

 - Students are assigned to an Alvord teacher, however;